Do EU organic rules for wine leave glass half empty?

 "Having an organic product is a major plus for expanding in Nordic markets," Tiziana Sarnari, wine analyst at Italian agricultural think tank ISMEA said.

-About 200 million liters of wine are made from organic grapes a year in Italy, or just about 5 percent of total annual wine output in the world's second-biggest wine producer.
+About 200 million litres of wine are made from organic grapes a year in Italy, or just about 5 percent of total annual wine output in the world's second-biggest wine producer.